Deborah Levy Podcast

-I spoke with Lionel Shriver at Waterstones Piccadilly about the American election, the politics of gender, her writing process, her interest in demographics, writerly self-appropriation, friendships and taking road trips.
+Here I speak with Lionel Shriver at Waterstones Piccadilly about the American election, the politics of gender, her writing process, her interest in demographics, writerly self-appropriation, friendships and taking road trips.

 Award-winning short story writer and novelist Lionel Shriver came to read at the Word Factory Salon to discuss her latest novel The Mandibles: A Family, 2029–2047.
 Set in the US following the collapse of the dollar, The Mandibles is Lionel’s thirteenth novel, published by Harper Collins.
 A dystopian family drama set in the context of a financial meltdown, The Mandibles acutely questions altruism, the fiction of finance and America’s position as a global superpower.
 Many of Lionel’s previous novels, including her infamous Orange-award winning novel We Need to Talk About Kevin, mine her ‘what if’ thoughts about life.